vaidyt/GCodeSim/README.md

 #### NOTE

-- The program should work fine with python 3.0 (although it was tested only in python 3.9.1)
+- The program should work fine with python 3.0 or later (although it was tested only in python 3.9.1)
 - NumPy is a prerequisite for the project and it can be easily installed by following the instructions [here](https://numpy.org/install/)